Skip to main content

 Home improvements such as insulation upgrades, air sealing, and HVAC upgrades are great ways to help lower your energy usage as well as the required size of the solar array that will be required.
 Also, you can call us and request a 2-year electrical usage summery to help determine the size solar needed.

-What is the typical lifetime warranty for solar panels?
+What is the typical lifespan for solar panels?

 The typical lifetime of solar panels is 25 years.